pgeu/pgeu-system/docs/confreg/emails.md

 :  Check this box to send to everybody listed as a volunteer at the conference.

 To check-in processors
-:  Check this box to send to everybody listead as a check-in processor at th conference.
+:  Check this box to send to everybody listed as a check-in processor at th conference.

 Subject
 :  The subject of the email